We have many interesting challenges for developers! From the Crownstone firmware to the clouds, there are many distinct fields and puzzles to solve.

 You can work on our cloud backend services for a sprint, then solve complex UX/UI problems in the consumer app the next.
 Come up with new features and have plenty of freedom to implement them as you think is best.

 Always wanted that curtain to close just by saying “Alexa, close the curtains”?
 You can use the Crownstone indoor location to determine which of the curtains around your house needs to be closed, make the integration with Amazon Alexa and our the cloud, expand our libraries and finally run it on a Raspberry Pi to improve your own smart home!
+First on our integration roadmap are Google Home and Philips Hue integration.

 How about smart watches?
 Design an Apple Watch app from the ground up, integrate it with our smartphone app and have Siri set the mood by dimming the lights!
 Prefer Android?
 Explore the APIs of Fitbit watches, get our Crownstone network to track them and suggest quick remote control options based on your location in the house, while managing battery usage.